yamyeti/wordle/README.md

 # Retrieval with Wordle

 This information retrieval (IR) project was created with the purpose of efficiently playing the web-based game Wordle (i.e., guess the word with the least number of tries).
-The core implementation makes use of permuterm trees and k-gram indexes of the World dictionary with the open-source IR system Lucene.
+The core implementation makes use of a positional index of the World dictionary from scratch.

 ## Dependencies
 ```
 pip3 install collections typing matplotlib
 ```
 ## Table of Contents
 - [Workflow](#workflow)
 - [Core Implementation](#core-implementation)